onkoe/rovereye/training/README.md

 After you train the model, you'll need to export it into the ONNX format, which is OpenCV's preferred format.

-You only need to run `python3 export.py` to get this model.
+You only need to run `python3 export.py` to use this format.

 ### Running